The Gordie Foundation

-The Gordie Center for Substance Abuse Prevention is a 501(c)(3) non-profit organization that was founded in Dallas, Texas as the Gordie Foundation.
-The name of the non-profit changed in 2010 when the Gordie Foundation merged with the University of Virginia's Center for Alcohol and Substance Education to form the Gordie Center for Substance Abuse Prevention.
-The foundation's mission is "to provide today's young people with the skills to navigate the dangers of alcohol, binge drinking, peer pressure and hazing."
+The Gordie Center is a 501(c)(3) non-profit organization that was founded in Dallas, Texas as the Gordie Foundation.
+The name of the non-profit changed in 2010 when the Gordie Foundation merged with the University of Virginia's Center for Alcohol and Substance Education to form the Gordie Center.
+The foundation's mission is "to end hazing and substance misuse among college and high school students nationwide."
 The foundation was created in memory of 18-year-old Gordie Bailey, who died on September 17, 2004, following a hazing incident involving alcohol in the Chi Psi fraternity house at the University of Colorado in Boulder, Colorado.
-Actress Robin Wright is the Gordie Foundation's honorary spokesperson.
+Actress Robin Wright was the Gordie Foundation's honorary spokesperson.